 The Company will not discriminate on the basis of race, color, religion, age, sex, marital status, sexual orientation, gender expression or identity, national origin, ancestry, disability, genetic information, or any other category protected by Connecticut or federal law.

-Aetna and ASM have zero tolerance for drug and/or alcohol abuse and is committed to maintaining a workplace free of use of illegal drugs and alcohol.
+Aetna has a zero-tolerance policy for drug and/or alcohol abuse and is committed to maintaining a workplace free of the use of illegal drugs and alcohol.
 Applicants for employment with the company are required to pass a pre-employment drug and alcohol screen and a physical examination.
 Employees remain subject to drug and alcohol testing for the duration of their employment in accordance with applicable state and federal laws.

-A simple physical agility test is required prior to employment.
+A physical agility test is required prior to employment.

-You must be over 21 years of age and available to work a variety of shifts including weekends, nights and holidays.
+You must be over 20 years of age and available to work a variety of shifts including weekends, nights, and holidays.

-In addition to emergency care, Aetna provides comprehensive routine transportation – which can range from BLS to critical ALS patients.
-Aetna provides a variety of transfer services including dialysis, radiation, rehabilitation, psychiatric, and long distance transports.
-Patients can be transferred with any number of interventions, from simple medical monitoring to procedures as invasive as chest tubes, artificial ventilation and multiple medication infusions.
+In addition to emergency care, Aetna Ambulance Service Inc provides comprehensive routine transportation – which can range from BLS to critical ALS patients.
+Aetna Ambulance Service Inc provides a variety of transfer services including dialysis, radiation, rehabilitation, psychiatric, and long-distance transports.
+Patients can be transferred with any number of interventions, from simple medical monitoring to procedures as invasive as chest tubes, artificial ventilation, and multiple medication infusions.

-Aetna Ambulance is also often called upon to transport patients with supporting staff including patients-in-custody, critical pediatrics, med-flight crews, organ transplant crews, high risk obstetrics and patients with their family members.
+Aetna Ambulance Service Inc is also often called upon to transport patients with supporting staff including patients-in-custody, critical pediatrics, med-flight crews, organ transplant crews, high-risk obstetrics, and patients with their family members.